Playful learning in higher education – game design as a teaching tool

-The goal was to develop a game which includes a cooperative element in which players, together, need to ensure the quality of democracy according to several democratic functions (e.g. individual liberties, rule of law, mutual constraints, participation, representation) to win the game.
-As well as a competitive element, where each player should aim to maximize different functions of democracy, striving for a different model of democracy (representative, liberal, deliberative, participatory).
+The course was structured along the lines of the research topic (in our case “democracy”) and game design.
+The aim of the course was to develop a board game prototype which should include both a cooperative element in which players, together, need to ensure a minimum level of democracy (i.e. electoral democracy) to win the game; as well as a competitive element, so that each player should aim to maximize different functions of democracy, striving to implement different models of democracy (majoritarian, consensus, liberal, deliberative, or participative).
 To help us with the complex issue of the game design process we cooperated with the board game blogger and designer Robert Lovell from ThreeBlindDice.

-In december 2016, we have been awarded with additional funding from the Lehrkredit of the University of Zurich to further develop this educational tool.
-Moreover, to distribute the educational game as a knowledge transfer product we cooperate with the association Demokrative which fosters civic education in Switzerland.
+In december 2016, we have been awarded with additional funding from the Lehrkredit of the University of Zurich to further develop this educational tool and provide supporting information for other teachers to apply this instrument as well.
+Moreover, to distribute the idea of game design as a knowledge transfer product we cooperate with the association Demokrative which fosters civic education in Switzerland.